 This test is painless and non-invasive.
 It is designed to monitor your child's sleeping cycle from brainwaves, breathing pattern, blood oxygen via pulse oxymetry, heart activity and body movements during an all night sleep period.
 The recorded patterns are then studied by a board certified pediatric sleep physician to accurately diagnose the different types of sleep disorders.

-This test is often requested after a patient has been diagnosed with sleep apnea.
-A mask is placed over the nose and/or face which helps prevent snoring and apnea (interrupted breathing) during the normal sleep period.
-Different levels of air pressure are gradually delivered to ensure airway patency and uninterrupted breathing during sleep.
-This helps in maintaining a normal and continuous sleep.
-This test is used to determine the correct air pressure needed to keep the airways open.
+Testing is necessary to determine the correct air pressure needed to keep the airways open.
 Consistent use of the CPAP or BiPAP machine is critical in the successful treatment of sleep apnea and thus practice with the mask may be necessary prior to coming into the sleep clinic for this study.

-This assessment is usually performed the day after the polysomnogram is administered.
+A Multiple Sleep Latency Test, or MSLT, is an assessment typically performed the day after the polysomnogram is administered.
 It is also useful in studying the severity of daytime sleepiness and determines if narcolepsy is present.

-Has your child been prescriped a sleep evaluation?
+Has your child been prescribed a sleep evaluation?
 Get preparation instructions.